EricHislop/TrelloAvailability/README.md

 *   Open a web browser, and navigate to http://localhost:5000
     ### Windows

-I'd would love to hear your eric.l.hislop@gmail.com
+I would love to hear your feedback eric.l.hislop@gmail.com